9Rush

 9Rush is an Australian free-to-air digital television multichannel, launched by the Nine Network on 5 April 2020.
 The channel was a joint venture with Warner Bros.
 Discovery Asia-Pacific (which also supplied its programming) and is broadcast on Channel 96 across Nine's metropolitan markets.
 The target audience are males between the ages of 25 and 54.

-In March 2022, Discovery, Inc. launched the similarly-named Rush channel in New Zealand, which shares some programming and common ownership with 9Rush.
+In March 2022, Discovery, Inc. launched the similarly-named Rush channel in New Zealand, which shares some programming with 9Rush.

 Programming

 9Rush majorly broadcasts adventure and high adrenaline reality programming.
 Programming shows come from Warner Bros.
 Discovery, including shows from United States, United Kingdom and Canada.